 The hospitality industry includes restaurants, cafes, caterers, clubs, pubs and hotels.
-It ranges from family-run coffee shops to five-star resorts.

-Examples of workplace injuries
+Examples of injuries

 A kitchen assistant in a large club had her arm crushed while preparing desserts in a large mixing machine with no guard or automatic off-switch.